What's the Deal with Five Card PLO?

 You need to understand that PLO 5 rewards discipline more than other games; often, you'll have to fold very strong hands since your real equity will be much lower than the perceived one.

-Another blunt example is stacking off with "the nuts".
-For players with no experience in PLO, putting all the chips in the middle with the best possible hand at any street seems natural.
 That might be a costly habit in PLO5.
-Stacking off with, let's say, 87 without any backup (meaning no pairs, gutshot to a higher straight or flush draw) on a 654 versus the same hand backed up with set and/or flush draw may result in you having less than 30% equity, despite having the best made hand and the very moment!
+Stacking off with, let's say, 87 without any backup (meaning no pairs, gutshot to a higher straight or flush draw) on a 654 versus the same hand backed up with set and or flush draw may result in you having less than 30% equity, despite having the best made hand and the very moment!

-The good news is that the nature of this game attracts many people who crave action and are unwilling to fold bottom/middle sets or weak flashes.
+The good news is that the nature of this game attracts many people who crave action and are unwilling to fold bottom/middle sets or weaker flashes.
 With so many potential combos preflop, it's easy to get lost in what should be and shouldn't be a VPIP in certain situations.

 PLO5 is an interesting and profitable game

 And you'll be able to take advantage of that.
 In fact, you can do so right now.
-PLO Genius provides you with preflop solutions for both PLO and PLO5, and we're also about to deploy something special - a library of solved postflop PLO5 spots.